Updated: May 22

 My favorite type of deep sky object to process is nebulae.
 I find that galaxies are usually less exciting overall and can sometimes be a little bit more difficult, especially if you need to add some hydrogen alpha data to the workflow.

-In this case, I was to work with LRGB channels and did the processing workflow used was pretty basic.
-You can download our PDF follow-along processing guide that details our entire workflow HERE.
+In this case, I was to work with LRGB channels, and the processing workflow used was pretty basic.
+You can download our follow-along processing guide that details our entire workflow HERE.

 Before I was done, I revisited the core of the galaxy and worked on making it as crisp and detailed as I possibly could.